 The majority of mattress toppers on the market today are made of foam, with memory foam being one of the most popular types.
-Wool and other fibre toppers may usually be washed in the machine, but memory foam mattress topper cannot.
+Wool and other fiber toppers may usually be washed in the machine, but memory foam mattress toppers cannot.
 Here are some suggestions for cleaning mattress toppers without destroying them.

 Is it possible to wash mattress toppers, and if so, how should they be cleaned?
 They can be washed, which is the first part of the question.
 The purpose for passing them determines how you give them.

 Even if it’s simply a vacuum once in a while, mattress toppers require regular maintenance cleaning.
 Your body sheds 30k–50k skin cells per hour.
 In a year, you’ll shed about 8 pounds of skin cells.
 If you sleep for eight hours a night, one-third of that time is spent on your mattress or mattress topper.

 Not only that, but your mattress is most likely home to billions of dust mites — tiny mites that eat your skin cells rather than attacking you!
 They can also create allergies and put people’s health in danger if they are allergic to them.

 This method does not work for all mattress toppers.
 Memory foams should not be washed in a machine and should not be drenched in water.
 Memory foam mattress toppers absorb water, which degrades their ‘memory’ qualities.
 If you don’t want to risk it in the washing machine, here’s how to wash or clean a memory foam mattress or any other form of a foam mattress.